ryankluu/Major-Compatibility/status_report_3.md

 google interface and individual quiz pages are all thats left.
 After these are created, which shouldn't take too long, the rest of the project will involve back end dev.

+# Comments by Ming
+* Seems like the week from Status Report 2 was a lost week
+* "the rest of the project will involve back end dev." => what are the tasks?